OrangeSpyderMan/inkplate10-weather-cal/README.md

 ## Server Installation

 The recommended server setup is the interactive installer.
-It can configure Docker Compose, Podman Compose, or native producer and web systemd services under `/srv/inkplate` on a Debian/Ubuntu-style host or LXC.
+It can configure Docker Compose, Podman Compose, native producer and web systemd services under `/srv/inkplate`, or hand off to the experimental Proxmox VE 9 OCI installer.

 Run it from the repository root: